Purdue University: University Hall

 University Hall is the only building remaining from the original six-building campus.
 Construction began in 1871, when the building was known as "The Main Building".
-The building was dedicated in 1877 and the project cost $35,000 to complete.
-University Hall originally housed the office of the president, a chapel, and classrooms, but was remodeled in 1961 to house only the department of history and classrooms used by the School of Liberal Arts.
+The building was dedicated in 1877.
+University Hall originally housed the office of the president, a chapel, and classrooms.
 At the request of John Purdue, he was buried in the Memorial Mall, directly across from the main entrance of University Hall.

 South Campus

-The area south of State Street is home to Purdue's agricultural, fine arts, life sciences, and veterinary buildings.
+The area south of Mitch Daniels Boulevard is home to Purdue's agricultural, fine arts, life sciences, and veterinary buildings.
 This area also includes the Krannert School of Management, Horticulture Gardens, Discovery Park, Lyles Porter Hall and the Purdue Airport.
-The Krannert School of Management has been nationally and globally ranked for both undergraduate and graduate degree programs.
-Krannert and Rawls Hall provide state of the art learning facilities to the majority of business classes on campus.
-Rawls Hall was built in 2006 with the help of a $10 million gift from Jerry S. Rawls, the largest in the management school's history.